nentinur/nentinur/README.md

 - 👀 I’m interested in Web Programming and Data Science
 - 🌱 I’m currently learning Laravel
 - 📫 How to reach me:
-- know more about me at linkedin: [Nenti Nurnaningsih](https:/in/nenti-nurnaningsih/)
+- know more about me on linkedin: [Nenti Nurnaningsih](https://www.linkedin.com/in/nenti-nurnaningsih)

 <!---
 nentinur/nentinur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.